Protik49/Probabilistic-Time-Series-Forecasting/README.md

 ## Introduction

-Time series forecasting has undergone a revolutionary transformation from deterministic point predictions to sophisticated probabilistic approaches.
-This paradigm shift represents a fundamental change in how we handle uncertainty in predictive analytics.
-Rather than generating single-point forecasts, modern probabilistic methods provide complete probability distributions of possible outcomes, enabling more nuanced and reliable decision-making processes.
+Time series forecasting has undergone an extensive transformation from deterministic point predictions to sophisticated probabilistic approaches.
+This paradigm shift represents a fundamental change in how we deal with uncertainty in predictive analytics.
+Rather than generating single-point forecasts, modern probabilistic methods provide complete probability distributions of possible outcomes, thus enabling more nuanced and reliable decision-making processes.

 The evolution of probabilistic forecasting has been driven by the increasing recognition that point estimates alone are insufficient for complex decision-making scenarios.
 Organizations across various sectors have discovered that understanding the full range of possible outcomes, along with their associated probabilities, leads to more robust and reliable planning strategies.